About seller rating extensions

-How seller ratings work
+How they work

-Where seller ratings come from
+Where ratings come from

-Seller ratings may appear for certain businesses when their website, ad, or product listing appears across Google products.
-We do not modify existing reviews.
-We connect users with reviews from seller ratings websites and other sources.
-To provide consistent ratings, we re-scale Google ratings on a 1–5 scale and filter out reviews that we consider to be untrustworthy or otherwise questionable.We base seller ratings on a number of sources, including:
+Google doesn't modify existing ratings.
+To provide consistent ratings, we calibrate ratings on a 1–5 scale and filter out what we consider to be untrustworthy or otherwise questionable.
+Google bases seller ratings on a number of sources, including:

 - Ratings from Google Consumer Surveys, a market research platform which we use to collect data for certain domains and businesses.

-- The Feedback Company
+- Feedback Company